KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 BRET: MBret. _adnou_ "deposit"
 PIE: \*new- "nod, assent to" (IEW: 767)
 COGN: Lat. _ad-nuo_, Gr. _neúō_ "nod", perhaps Skt. _návate_ "move, turn oneself"
 ETYM: The Brittonic forms do not agree very well in meaning with the OIr. verb; for semantic develpoment see LEIA N-13.
 Celtic points to the zero- grade of the PIE root (\*nuw-o-).
-Mayrhofer (s. v. _NAV-_) doubts the existence of Skt. _návate_ attributing all of the alleged instances of this verb to another root (PIE \*new(H)- "roar, bellow").
+Mayrhofer (s. v. _NAV_-) doubts the existence of Skt. _návate_ attributing all of the alleged instances of this verb to another root (PIE \*new(H)- "roar, bellow").
 REF: [EDPC]

 ### <a id="attreba">\*attrebā "settlement" (n)</a>